api3dao/oev-docs/docs/oev/searchers/dapis.md

 original one by hashing the template ID using `keccak256`.
 Each Airnode signs two beacon values - one for the base feed beacon and one for the OEV one.

-The OEV beacons will have different beacon IDs and are essentially unused (because there is no dAPI using them), but they are valuable to searchers for monitoring the real-time, off-chain data feed values.
+The OEV beacons will have different beacon IDs and are unused by base feeds (because there is no dAPI using them), but they are valuable to searchers for monitoring the real-time off-chain data feed values.
 The auction winner can use this data to update the dAPI value for a particular dApp.

 ::: info